CountsDiff: A Diffusion Model on the Natural Numbers for Generation and Imputation of Count-Based Data: Results

-Further results on the heart cell atlas \citep{litvivnukova2020cells} can be found in Table~\ref{tab: heart mcar} in Appendix~\ref{ap: heart imputation}.
-On occasion, we observe a catastrophic collapse of scIDPM for some samples (fewer than 10), with the model imputing counts greater than $10^6$ across several genes of the same sample.
-We report results both including (scIDPMs 1-sample, 5-sample) and excluding (scIDPMs filtered) these samples.
-In multiple imputation, this instability in scIDPMs generation was difficult to resolve due to mean ensembling, resulting in worse sample quality and poorer evaluation metrics.

-In the MCAR scenario, CountsDiff achieves the highest performance in scFID, outperforms ReMDM in RMSE for single imputation, and is indistinguishable from ReMDM in bias.
-Impressively, we outperform mean imputation in RMSE.
-We have equally strong results in the low-biased MNAR scenario, achieving the best RMSE and bias, and beaten slightly by only ReMDM in scFID and Spearman correlation.
-Notably, CountsDiff is the least-biased method in the MNAR scenario.

-Despite ReMDM being one of the state-of-the-art generative models for discrete data modalities, this early implementation of CountsDiff demonstrates comparable performance across the scRNA-seq imputation tasks.
-We also observe that ReMDM has higher RMSE and substantially higher RMSE standard error compared to CountsDiff, reflecting its tendency to over-sample outliers.
+CountsDiff (CountsDiff 1-sample) is consistently a top performer across all distributional metrics in MCAR tasks, both in the fetus data (Table \ref{tab:fetus_mcar}) and the heart data (Table \ref{tab:heart_mcar}), comparable only to ReMDM (ReMDM 1-sample), a state-of-the-art discrete generative model.
+The higher RMSE and RMSE standard error, significantly higher SWD in 1-imputation indicates that ReMDM likely exhibits similar over-sampling of outliers to what we observe in the simulated data (Figure \ref{fig:simulated-counts}), though to a less catastrophic extent than standard masked diffusion.
 This tendency is particularly undesirable in scientific settings, where outliers are precisely the observations used to infer signal; over-sampling is therefore likely to generate spurious findings and false conclusions.
 Furthermore, CountsDiff has about half as many parameters (one-fourth in the heart cell atlas task) as ReMDM, due to ReMDM's output layer size depending on the max count.
-We also find that guidance and moderate levels of attrition improve sample quality, matching trends in imaging data.
-The cosine-schedule trained model has slightly better performance, and improvements from guidance and attrition are more significant than the Blackout noise schedule; see appendix \ref{appendix:imputation_ablations} for ablations.